wb14123/scala2grpc/readme.md

 Sometimes the generated proto file is conflict with the modified model classes.
 If this the case, you can delete the proto file and re-generate it.

-**If you only want to generate GRPC proto file** without be able to run GRPC server, run this task instead:
+**If you only want to generate gRPC proto file** without be able to run gRPC server, run this task instead:

 ```
 sbt generateProto